alexbaban/Various-Programming-Languages/Red/Sending Text Messages with Red and Twilio.md

 The `auth-string:` is built by Base64 encoding of `twilio-account-sid ":" twilio-auth-token`.

 Next, we define a function `send-message: does`, this function is executed when we press the "Send" button on the interface.
-The function contains code that makes a POST request to Twilio, sending the authentication values as well as values extracted from the "To:" and "Message" fields.
+The function contains code that makes a POST request to Twilio, sending the authentication values as well as values extracted from the "To (phone number):" and "Message:" fields.

 The code inside `view [...]` builds the interface and really is self-explanatory.